Search skillsforcare.org.uk

 Framework

 Explains the things that you need to analyse, the things that you need to do, and who/what organisations you should engage with.
-It also has links to useful guidance and information to help you identify and plan the changes needed to improve your commissioning practices to deliver person-centred outcomes for local autistic people.
+It also has links to useful guidance and information to help you identify and plan the changes needed to improve your commissioning practices to deliver person-centred outcomes for local people with autism.

 View the framework